autostyle/autostyle/CONTRIBUTING.md

 ## Project layout

-For the folders below in monospace text, they are published on maven central at the coordinate `com.diffplug.autostyle:autostyle-${FOLDER_NAME}`.
+For the folders below in monospace text, they are published on maven central at the coordinate `com.github.autostyle:autostyle-${FOLDER_NAME}`.
 The other folders are dev infrastructure.

 | Folder | Description |
 | ------ | ----------- |